-At Trinity Dental Centers, we create dental implants that will fit, feel, and function like your natural teeth.
+At Trinity Dental Centers, we create dental implants for you that fit, feel, look, and function like natural teeth.

-Dental implants are metal studs or frames that are surgically cemented into your jawbone beneath the gums, letting your dentist install replacement teeth.
-Because implants weld to your jawbone, they are a sturdy support for artificial teeth.
-At Trinity Dental Centers, we guarantee that means the dentures affixed to your implants will not slip, allowing you to speak easily and eat freely.
+Dental implants are metal studs or frames that are surgically cemented into your jawbone beneath the gums, allowing your dentist to install replacement teeth.
+Implants weld to your jawbone so they are a sturdy support for artificial teeth.
+At Trinity Dental Centers, we guarantee that your affixed teeth will not slip, allowing you to speak easily and eat freely.

-Our number one priority is you, the patient.
+Our number one priority is you, our patient.
 For many people, regular dentures or bridges are not an option due to discomfort from sore areas, poor ridges, or gagging.
-If this is the case, we will gladly inform you about the benefits involving comfort and function that you can receive from choosing dental implants.
-Furthermore, ordinary bridges must attach to teeth on either side of the space left by the absent tooth.
-One of the benefits of having implants is that none of the existing teeth surrounding it require any preparation or reduction in size to hold your new dental implant in its place.
+If this is the case, we will gladly discuss with you the benefits involving comfort and function that you can receive from choosing an alternative.

-With proper care, dental implants can last for a very long time.
-It is important to take these steps to ensure your implants’ longevity:
+With proper care, they can last for a very long time.
+It is important to take these steps to ensure their longevity:

-1. Proper oral hygiene: Brushing and flossing twice a day to prevent food, plaque, and bacteria buildup.
+Practicing Proper Oral Hygiene: Brushing and flossing twice a day to prevent food, plaque, and bacteria buildup.

-3. Visit your dentist: We encourage our implants patients to come in twice a year for exams and cleanings to ensure everything is in its right working order.
+Visiting Your Dentist: We encourage our patients to come in twice a year for exams and cleanings to ensure everything is in its right working order.